mailjet/mailjet-apiv3-php-simple/README.md

 }
 ```

-- A function to update the field `AddressCity` of your profile :
+- A function to update the field `AddressCity` of your profile:

 ```php
 function updateProfileInfo() {